sictweb/bti425-2020/notes/react-app-design-basics.md

 export default ListNames;
 ```

-If we wish to render each name in it's own `<li>` element, we need to embed some JavaScript into our render() method to iterate over **this.state.names** and output the resulting element.
+If we wish to render each name in its own `<li>` element, we need to embed some JavaScript into our render() method to iterate over **this.state.names** and output the resulting element.
 Fortunately, as we have seen, we can provide a valid JavaScript *expression* at any point in our JSX code.
 Therefore, if we want to iterate over the names collection, we can make use of the [Array Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) Method to access each element in turn and output the related data.
 For example, we can replace our `<li>TODO: ...</li>`: JSX with the following code.

 ```jsx
 {this.state.names.map((name, index) => {